 In short, can a dog eat a banana peel?
 The answer is no, the same as for us.

 Although they’ve got a far more capable set of teeth than we have, making short work indeed of the banana peel, the fibers and overall makeup of a banana peel is a poor friend indeed to your dog’s stomach.
 They can even cause blockages within that can prove serious if left untreated.

 Once again, keep portion size in mind too.
 Those same blockages can crop up if you’re dishing up big chunks of banana, or even whole bananas that have been peeled, to your pet.

 A hungry dog will sometimes bite off more than he or she can chew, as you’re likely already aware.
 Bananas can be pretty sticky and stodgy, and a dog gulping one down whole is likely to end up choking or feeling unwell.

 Also, every dog is an individual, and there could be a chance that your pooch is allergic to bananas.

-After he or she eats some banana for the first time, keep an eye on your dog to ensure there are no signs of an allergic response – sneezing, puffy eyes, itching, redness or the like.
+After he or she eat some banana for the first time, keep an eye on your dog to ensure there are no signs of allergic response – sneezing, puffy eyes, itching, redness or the like.